 5. Myrtle Avenue Masstransiscope

 One abandoned station, the old Myrtle Avenue Subway Station in Brooklyn, is now like a mini art gallery that entertains riders with a Masstransiscope of 228 hand-painted images that look like an animated cartoon.
+See it by traveling from the Dekalb Avenue subway stop towards Manhattan on the B or Q trains.

 6. First Subway run on Pneumatic Power